mlsquared/fling/README.md

 Further, it doesn't require the user to enter a short code or scan a QR code.
 And it doesn't realy on access to microphones or cameras.

-> Except when it shouldn't
+> ...except when it shouldn't

 Bob's neighbor cannot fling porn to Bob's 5 year old daughter watching TV.